*This post may contain affiliate links. Please see my disclosure for more details!*

 If you want to swap the sugars, I recommend using all granulated sugar if you don’t have light brown, or all light brown if you don’t have granulated.
 I tend to avoid caster sugar in my cookies these days.
 Dark brown sugar can be used too, but that makes the cookie dough darker and more caramel-like (no bad thing!)

 I use plain flour with baking powder for these, but if you want to use self raising you can – swap the flours, leave out the baking powder, but still use the bicarbonate of soda.
 Bicarbonate and baking powder are DIFFERENT THINGS.
 They react to different ingredients and work differently, which is why the two are in the recipe.

 Finally… LOOK AT THESE STUFFED COOKIES BELOW!
 So, a lot of you have heard of Kinderella spread, or white chocolate hazelnut spread as it’s sometimes known… and it’s incredible.
 It’s like the middle of a kinder Bueno.
 You can get it from places such as Black Milk Cereal, Morrisons, or other places – and oh my days.

 Freeze heaped teaspoons of the spread (like in my Nutella Stuffed Cookies) for at least an hour or so and wrap your cookie dough around the spread.
+Then, chill the stuffed cookie balls for the 30-6o minutes.
 Bake like the recipe states, and you will have a gooey epic centre that makes it, even more, Kinder Bueno themed!!
 ENJOY!